irshadvaza/irshadvaza.tech/learning-guides/azure-ai-agent-framework/04-example-1-your-first-agent.md

     ),
     name="MoodAnalyzer",
 )
 ```

-**Breaking this down line by line:**

-- `AzureOpenAIChatClient(credential=AzureCliCredential())` — connects to your Azure OpenAI resource using your logged-in Azure CLI identity (from `az login`).
-No API key pasted anywhere.
-- `.create_agent(...)` — builds the agent in one line.
+- `.as_agent(...)` — wraps the chat client into a ready-to-run **Agent** (the equivalent of `create_agent()` you may see in other versions/docs — see the compatibility note below).
-- `instructions=` — this is the agent's **personality and job description**.
-It's the single most important line: change it, and the agent's entire behaviour changes.
+- `instructions=` — the agent's **personality and job description**.
+It's the single most important argument here: change it, and the agent's entire behaviour changes.
+Notice this version also includes a safety boundary — *"Do not diagnose mental health conditions"* — a good habit for anything emotion/health-adjacent.
 - `name="MoodAnalyzer"` — a friendly label for this agent (useful once you have several agents in a workflow).

-## Step 3 — Run the agent and get a response
+## Step 4 — Run the agent and get a response

 ```python
 async def main():